wearemothership/react-fast-scroll-pdf/README.md

 - enableAnnotations: (optional) whether to create an annotations layer. (default: true)

 ### Returns
-pages: a fragment of Placeholder pages or PDFPages (as images) as div & img elements
+- pages: a fragment of Placeholder pages or PDFPages (as images) as div & img elements
+- changeZoom: call this function to zoom in on the pdf and recreate the images

 #### Advanced Options
 ##### On Zoom: Reload current page first